 At its annual Flag Raising Memorial, the Georgia Center for Child Advocacy honored and remembered the 23 Atlanta area children, ranging in age from less than one year old to 16 years old, who died this year from sexual abuse.
 We can do better.
 We can make a difference if we are willing to make it our business.
 What will you do next?

 If you are concerned about sudden behavioral/emotional changes or about the healthy development in your child, call Prevent Child Abuse Georgia’s toll-free informational and referral helpline 1-800-CHILDREN (1-800-244-5373).
-If you have questions, concerns or are interested in getting involved with the Georgia Center for Child Advocacy, please feel free to contact me.

 Lawrence Kasmen serves as Chairman of the Board of Directors for the Georgia Center for Child Advocacy, an organization whose mission is to champion the needs of sexually and severely physically abused children through prevention, intervention, therapy and collaboration.
 Since 1987, the Center has served more than 17,000 children in Fulton and DeKalb counties who have been sexually or physically abused or have witnessed violence.